carmenbianca/report-liferay/report.md

 The first step---mass-conversion---requires a single-use script.
 The nature of being single-use means that it has no stringent design requirements.
 However, find a simple flowchart in figure \ref{flowchart-conversion}.

+Not reflected in the flowchart, but relevant to the implementation, is that the contents of the new header depend on the old header that is being replaced.
+That
+is: LGPL-2.0-or-later headers and AGPL-3.0-or-later get replaced in kind.

 ![A small flowchart that details the steps required to mass-convert all headers in Liferay Portal to the new format.](flowchart-conversion.png){#flowchart-conversion}